LeN0UR/The_CI_CDiary/6) AWS /3) ECS Project/Readme.md

 # I will be attatching a link here to the public repo of the ecs project soon

 # Quick steps

-# Pick the right app for me, considering memos
+ 1)Pick the right app for me, considering memos
-# make the dockerfile
+ 2) make the dockerfile

 # Quick notes

-# 1) time how long it takes to push to Amazon ECR manually and automatically.
+1) time how long it takes to push to Amazon ECR manually and automatically.
 Get the time difference and percentage change

-# 2) implement securirty practices like running the app as a non-root user.
+ 2) implement securirty practices like running the app as a non-root user.
 If you don’t explicitly specify a user or group in your Dockerfile using the USER instruction, then:
-# If no USER is specified...
+ If no USER is specified...
-# Everything runs as:
+ Everything runs as:
-# user: root
+ user: root
-# group: root
+ group: root
-# Which is something we want to avoid as engineers that implement the pricinciple of the least priveleged.
+ Which is something we want to avoid as engineers that implement the pricinciple of the least priveleged.

-# 3) Implement DRY principles, for example if you want to make two subnets just make 1 and code it to make two
+ 3) Implement DRY principles, for example if you want to make two subnets just make 1 and code it to make two

-# 4) Figure out if I want CMD or ENTRYPOINT For my Dockerfile
+ 4) Figure out if I want CMD or ENTRYPOINT For my Dockerfile